Some Nights (song): Chart performance

 "Some Nights" has reached number 1 in Australia, New Zealand, and Israel.
 The song has also reached the top ten in the United States, Canada, Ireland, Austria, Italy, Belgium, and the United Kingdom, and has so far made the top 30 in the Netherlands, Sweden, and Switzerland; it has also charted in Japan.

 In the United States, "Some Nights" debuted on the Billboard Hot 100 the same week their album Some Nights debuted at number 3 on the Billboard 200.
 The song remained in the lower region of the chart for approximately four months due to low-level sales and consistent high-level streaming, before finally entering the top 40 in its 18th week.
 In its 23rd week, it switched places with "We Are Young" at number 11 on the chart, where it stayed the week after.
 In the song's 25th week on the chart, it entered the top ten by jumping to number 8.
-In its sixth week in the top ten, it reached number 3, which has been its peak position.
+In its sixth week in the top 10, the song reached number 3, which has been its peak position.
 As of March 2014, the song has sold over 5 million copies in the United States.
 It also reached number 2 on the Mainstream Top 40 chart, coincidentally behind Maroon 5's "One More Night".